 And do they not care that they made money off of 30 empty seats?
 Who are they kidding?
 No wonder royalty companies require you contact them in order to get pricing - such blatant price gouging is certainly not good for publicity, and surely many composers, authors and publishers would avoid these companies if their royalty formulas (or tables) were more publicly visible.

 What constitutes a public performance?
 ASCAP went after the Boy Scouts and Girl Scouts for singing copyrighted songs around their campfires.
 Despite retracting their greedy demands, I will never let them live that down, because this sort of thinking seems to permeate every policy they make.
 ASCAP tried (and failed) to define a mere music download to be a “public performance” (Techdirt article).
 ASCAP is seeking licensing fees from places that have a Guitar Hero arcade game (Techdirt article).
 And for crying out loud, ASCAP would even like to collect royalties for 30-second audio previews found on iTunes (cnet article)!
 Nevermind the fact that these 30-second clips clearly fall under Fair Use and serve as promotion for composers ASCAP claims to represent.
 Wall Street, move over.
-I think Google’s “Don’t Be Evil” motto could have been solely inspired by ASCAP.
+I think Google’s internal “Don’t Be Evil” motto could have been solely inspired by ASCAP.
+[Update on 7/28/14: An exciting and promising lawsuit has been filed against Warner/Chappell Music to return millions of dollars in license fees for the song, "Happy Birthday" - see this Techdirt article].

 What This Means For Composers